AnimMouse/ChatGPT-with-Me-Website/content/posts/bash-vs-powershell.md

 ---
 title: Bash vs. PowerShell
 date: 2023-03-27T02:11:00+08:00
+tags:
+  - Programming
 ---
-What is the difference between bash and powershell?
+What is the difference between Bash and PowerShell?

 > Bash and PowerShell are both command-line interfaces (CLI) used for interacting with operating systems.
 However, they differ in their design, syntax, and functionality.
 >